adityasingh6256/Workshop-on-RTL-Design-and-Synthesis-with-sky-130Tech/README.md

 <p align="center">
   <img width=""1000 height="400" src="https://github.com/adityasingh6256/Workshop-on-RTL-Design-and-Synthesis-with-sky-130Tech/blob/c49c180adbfb16a7fb78bfc7cb9930897f53cee3/images/Pic1.png">
 </p><br>
 Here, design will be instantiated  in the testbench so that there is a mechanism to apply the stimulus.
 Design may have one or more primary inputs and one or more primary outputs.
-Whereas the testbench has no primary inputs and primary outputs
+Whereas the testbench has no primary inputs and primary outputs.

 ## 1.2 Introduction to iveriilog and gtkwave based simulation
 Create a folder vlsi.
-Move into this folder and clone the git repository https://github.com/kunalg123/sky130RTLDesignAndSynthesisWorkshop.git. and also clone the vsdflow repository  https://github.com/kunalg123/vsdflow.git
+Move into this folder and clone the git repository https://github.com/kunalg123/sky130RTLDesignAndSynthesisWorkshop.git.
+and also clone the vsdflow repository  https://github.com/kunalg123/vsdflow.git

 ```
 mkdir vlsi
 cd vlsi